 On April 16, 2013, clearance for the merger was granted under the merger control and antitrust laws of India.
-On April 18, 2013, a reasoned submission was made to the European Commission asking for the referral of jurisdiction over the transaction from the Member States with jurisdiction.
-On April 22, 2013, a draft filing was submitted, but not yet accepted, under the antitrust and competition laws of China and the applicable filing was made under the merger control and antitrust laws of Canada.
+On April 22, 2013, a draft filing was submitted, but not yet accepted, under the antitrust and competition laws of China.
 On May 7, 2013, the applicable filing was made under the merger control and antitrust laws of Mexico.
 On May 10, 2013, the applicable filing was made under the merger control and antitrust laws of Turkey.
+On May 13, 2013, the applicable filing was made under the merger control and antitrust laws of Turkey.
+On May 13, 2013, a no-action letter was issued by the Competition Bureau of Canada.
+Also on May 13, 2013, the applicable filings were made under the merger control and antitrust laws of Israel and South Africa.
+On May 15, 2013, jurisdiction over the transaction was referred to the European Commission from the Member States with jurisdiction and a notification was filed with the European Commission.
+On May 16, 2013, the applicable filing was made under the applicable merger control and antitrust laws in Germany.
+On May 27, 2013, the applicable filings were made under the applicable merger control and antitrust laws in Austria and Brazil.
+On May 30, 2013, clearance for the merger was granted under the merger control and antitrust laws of Turkey.